January 6, 2025

 Why should you use an MOU?

 MOUs are often used when parties wish to put in writing the results of their initial negotiations.
-Signing an MOU indicates that the parties are serious above moving forward with each other.
+The first step in establishing a formal agreement between parties is often the use of an MOU to outline expectations and responsibilities.
+Signing an MOU indicates that the parties are serious about moving forward with each other.
 This may mean that the parties’ lawyers will then start drafting a longer and more formal binding contract or it may mean that the parties move on to another stage such as carrying out due diligence, securing a permit or speaking with potential investors.

 Common scenarios include: